Trump lawyer Giuliani in hospital after positive COVID test

 On Wednesday night, Giuliani was in Lansing, Michigan, to testify in a highly unusual 4 1/2-hour legislative hearing in which he pushed Republican lawmakers to ignore the certification of Joe Biden’s Michigan victory and appoint electors for Trump.
 He did not wear a mask, nor did lawyer Jenna Ellis, who was sitting next to him.
 At one point, he asked one of his witnesses — a Detroit election worker — if she would be comfortable removing her mask.
 But legislators said they could hear her.

+The Trump campaign said in a statement that Giuliani tested negative twice before his visits to Arizona, Michigan and Georgia.
+Unidentified Trump team members who had close contact with Giuliani are in self-isolation.

+“The Mayor did not experience any symptoms or test positive for COVID-19 until more than 48 hours after his return,” according to the statement.
+“No legislators in any state or members of the press are on the contact tracing list, under current CDC Guidelines.”

-He also appeared maskless at a Nov.
+Giuliani also appeared maskless at a Nov.
 25 hearing in Pennsylvania.
-And Giuliani did not quarantine after being near an infected person at a Nov.
+And he did not quarantine after being near an infected person at a Nov.
 19 news conference at the Republican National Committee’s headquarters.
 His son Andrew Giuliani, who is a White House aide, announced a day after the event that he had tested positive for the virus.

 Research shows that people who contract the virus may become infectious to others several days before they start to feel ill.